Evan-DUBOIS-02/evan-dubois-02.github.io/_posts/2014-07-18-Snake-Venom.markdown

 project-date: 2020
 client:
 category:
 description:
-"""
-LANGUAGES: Java and JavaFX
+LANGUAGES Java and JavaFX
-DESCRIPTION: Development of an adaptation of the classic \"Snake\" game with a Venom-themed design.
+DESCRIPTION Development of an adaptation of the classic \"Snake\" game with a Venom-themed design.
-CONTEXT: Student project
+CONTEXT Student project
-ACQUIRED SKILLS:
+ACQUIRED SKILLS
     User interface creation
     Creation of 2D elements in a "retro" style
     2D animation